andrej/a8/readme.md

 print its logging information to `/var/log/syslog`.
 (May require root privileges to read.)

-_More examples of running monmod for some benchmarks are given in the [benchmarks repository](https://github.com/andrej/monmod-benchmarks/)._
+_More examples of running A⁸ for some benchmarks are given in the [benchmarks repository](https://github.com/andrej/a8-benchmarks/)._

 ### Resetting the kernel module